 As our nation works to contain the COVID-19 pandemic, physical distancing protocols mean that we will continue to work to find creative ways to connect with you over the next several months.
 I look forward to hearing and learning about the opportunities and issues we face, and collaborating with all of you as we progress through college.
 As we navigate these extraordinary times, we must strive to be our best and hold fast to our most important values.
 I will continue to maintain an open line of communication with the UC community, and I look forward to our joint work.

 I want to thank our students, faculty, and staff for all they have done over the past few months to stay on track and keep us running in the best possible way.
-I am looking forward to getting started and working with all of you to advance our great university.
+I look forward to getting started and working with all of you to advance our great university.

 Stay strong, stay good, and Fiat Lux!